On View: June 17–August 22, 2021

 The Arts Annual series is sponsored by the New Jersey State Council on the Arts, a partner agency of the National Endowment of the Arts.

 Kristen J. Owens is the Associate Curator (Programs) for Rutgers University-Newark’s Paul Robeson Galleries at Express Newark with a background as an arts administrator and archivist as well as interests in visual culture, fashion, and African American studies.
 She has co-created exhibitions including Performing Fashion: New York City at NYU’s 80WSE Gallery (2017) and Dressed at Rutgers University-Newark’s Paul Robeson Galleries (2018).
 She has presented papers on African American photography and conduct literature, such as etiquette manuals, at conferences including Fashioning the Black Body in Bondage and Freedom (Brooklyn, 2017) and the Popular Culture Association/American Culture Association National Conference (San Diego, 2017).
-Owens holds an MA in visual culture: costume studies and an MS in library and information science from New York University’s dual degree program with LIU Palmer She holds a BA in fashion studies from Montclair State University.
+Owens holds an MA in visual culture: costume studies and an MS in library and information science from New York University’s dual degree program with LIU Palmer.
+She holds a BA in fashion studies from Montclair State University.

-Amy Simon Hopwood is the The Newark Museum of Art's Associate Curator of Decorative Arts.
+Amy Simon Hopwood is The Newark Museum of Art's Associate Curator of Decorative Arts.
 She has developed exhibitions including Unexpected Color: A Journey Through Glass and Four Quiltmakers, Four American Stories.
 She holds a BA in Fine Arts from Amherst College and a MA from the Winterthur Program in Early American Culture at the University of Delaware.

-Questions?
-Contact Muhammad Abdul-Mubdi at email@example.com
+Please contact Muhammad Abdul-Mubdi with any questions at email@example.com.